-Philip Hugh Pinckney was educated at Cambridge (Trinity) as was his younger brother, Colin.
-He left after about a year and prior to joining the family tea business he visited India.
+Philip was educated at Eton and Trinity College Cambridge as was his younger brother, Colin.
+However, he left Trinity after about a year and prior to joining the family tea business he visited India.
 At the outbreak of war he enlisted with the Berkshire Yeomanry, as did many young local men.

 A more successful raid was on the Channel Island of Sark.
 Again, a prisoner was required for interrogation.
 One of the party knew the Island quite well as he had lived there before the war.
 They were looking for a hotel and it is said they called on the Dame of Sark during the night, breaking into her bedroom to ask directions.
 It is recorded that she was delighted to see such good-looking Englishmen in her bedroom!

 Having been pointed in the right direction, the party found the hotel which was home to about 200 Germans.
 Most were asleep and the Raiding Party captured 5 or 6, tied them up and made their way back to the boat.
 Unfortunately, the alarm was raised and some of the prisoners began to fight back.
 Some were killed in the ensuing fight but the Commandos got away with their one captive, who provided useful information before spending the rest of the war in a POW camp.